Building Integrity project in Montenegro

 - To systematize and disseminate security-related experience that may be conducive to pro-integrity reforms in other parts of the public administration in Montenegro.

-All activities relevant to realizing project objectives is carried out in close co-operation with the Ministry of Defence (MoD) of Montenegro, the Ministry of Interior and Public Administration (MoI), the Ministry of Justice (MoJ), the Human resources Management Authority (HRMA), and the Anti-Corruption Directorate (DACI).
-The project will directly and indirectly provide knowledge that is vital in the EU and NATO integration processes and assist in addressing administrative deficiencies that will have to be corrected in the course of these processes.
+All activities relevant to meet the project objectives are carried out in close co-operation with the Ministry of Defence, Ministry of Interior, Police Administration and Human Resources Management Authority of Montenegro.
+The project will directly and indirectly provide knowledge that is vital in the EU integration processes and assist in addressing administrative deficiencies that will have to be corrected in the course of these processes.